 Licensed Practical Nurses who wish to become Registered Nurses may apply for advanced standing in the program.
 LPNs are admitted into the program once a year in winter.
-LPNs are required to take LPN articulation courses that prepares them to transition into the fourth (full-time) level.
+LPNs enter Level 3 of the program.

 MISSION

 To produce innovative Associate Degree nurses who provide safe quality care to diverse populations, invest in continued professional learning to maintain excellence, and inspire others in the profession of nursing.
 The nursing faculty will accomplish this through evidence based nursing education in an environment that promotes caring, diversity, ethics, excellence, holism, integrity, and patient centered care.